e5pe0n/e5pe0n.github.io/docs/system/aws/certified-solutino-architect-associate.md

   - back up individual files to an S3 bucket or another EFS in the same region
   - AWS Backup Service
     - schedule incremental backups of EFS
+- can enable encryption when create it
+  - KMS-CMK to encrypt files
+  - EFS-managed key to encrypt filesystem metadata

 ### Amazon FSx